 Food and beverage

-- Healthy options like Chef’s Garden Kitchen, and Pescaderia seafood
+- Healthy options like Chef’s Garden Kitchen -- which will feature the first hydroponic garden at sea -- and Pescaderia seafood

 - Numerous lounges and bars, including Champagne Bar, Zen pool bar, and the Chocolate Shop for coffee and treats